This article contains affiliate links. We may earn a small commission if you purchase via these links.

 It’s been CT-tested to meet MIL-STD-810G requirements, so it’s rugged, tough, and “proof” with any prefix you want to use… water, fog, submersion, shock, drop, thermal – you name it.

 You won’t be limited to X-year warranties or needing to dig up a receipt.
 The Hardline Pro comes backed with a lifetime protection warranty – no receipt, no registration, no charge.
-If it’s broke, they’ll fix or replace it.
+If it’s broke, they’ll fix or replace it, and I think that's value.

 With tactical must-haves, the warranty, and hands-on field test all checked off – this scope is a favorite especially for a DMR-style rifle!